tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

 ## More

 Regular expressions can do much more, but we'll stop here.
-If you do a bit of searching on the web you'll find examples of the many things they can do.
+You can find more examples and tutorials on the web.

 ## Summary